On-line Te Reo Māori Dictionary

 Simple sentences: you should - me

-You and Rangi and Honi should go to town.
+You and Mia and Aroha should go to town.

 Simple sentences: you should - me